slowernews/wisdom-tldr/README.md

 > *'My advice is my autobiography instead of slogans.
 People relate better like that.' -- James Altucher*

 HOWEVER, some people are not ready to have a mentor and accept your vision.
-Accept it.

 > *'Do not teach a starving man to fish.'*